“History will be kind to me for I intend to write it.”

 Always quotable, Churchill often made quick-witted quips like this.
 And, his remarks from his meetings about what to do about homosexuals are known from the British National Archives.

 Churchill personally blocked a knighthood for Noël Coward even though the popular playwright / actor / composer had spied for Britain during the WW II.
 In 1942, Churchill urged King George VI to abandon his plans to bestow the honor on Coward, who was a personal friend of the Monarch.

-Churchill, openly disapproved of the Coward’s flamboyant lifestyle and used the excuse of a relatively minor court case to block the title.
+Churchill, openly disapproved of the Coward’s lifestyle and used the excuse of a relatively minor court case to block the title.
 Two months earlier, Coward had been fined a small amount for inadvertently breaching war time currency exchange laws by spending money on a trip to the USA.
 Coward was knighted by Queen Elizabeth II in 1970 and three years later he took that final bow.